ChickenTenders2/FoodLink/README.md

                                                   codes, sending emails, and confirming user identity.
                                                   Made through Flask's Blueprint and Flask Mail, and render_template. flask_forms.py
+        FoodLink.pt                             # Custom trained YOLOv8n object detection model.
         input_handling.py                       # Contains a function for validating date format as well as functions that sanitise inputs to prevent malicious
                                                   SQl injection attacks.
 Both of these functions use the re module to achieve their goals. inventory.py                            # Handles basic CRUD sql commands for a users inventory, html form processing for adding an item to inventory, formatting of expiry date for the front end, and more advanced sql commands: strict_search (used in recipe proccesing):         finds an item which is the best match for an ingredient correct_personal_item (used in resolving reports): replaces a users personal item (with quantity checks) if their report gets approved.

         item.py                                 # Handles sql commands for item table, image storing functionality, and form processing. models.py